 1.1.1.1.
 Within the CDBG program, up to 15 percent of funds can be obligated for public service activities.
-In recent years, the Commission has used its public services set aside for a combination of homeless services and fair housing services.
+In recent years, the Commission has used its 15 percent public services set aside for a combination of homeless services and fair housing services.
 In FY 2021-2022, given the large investment from the State of California in ending homelessness, and the recognition by the Commission of the need to build a robust Fair Housing and Housing Justice Program, the Commission will use 100% of the CDBG Public Services set-aside to fund its Fair Housing and Housing Justice Program.
-Clients served by this program are often prevented from becoming homeless because of legal interventions made.
-Households who are served by the Fair Housing and Housing Justice Programs do not enter the Sonoma County Continuum of Care homeless system of care.
-Therefore, funding decisions are made by the Board of Supervisors, with recommendations from the Cities and Towns Advisory Committee and Community Development Committee.
+Clients served by this program are often prevented from becoming homeless because of legal interventions made on their behalf.
+Households who are served by the Fair Housing and Housing Justice Programs typically do not enter the Sonoma County Continuum of Care (CoC) homeless system of care, due to these interventions.
+Therefore, funding decisions are made by the Board of Supervisors, with recommendations from the Cities and Towns Advisory Committee (CTAC) and the Community Development Committee (CD Committee).

 1.1.2.
-HOME Investment Partnership Program (HOME)
+HOME